gongqilin/API/api_rate_limits/README.md

 This is a value that indicates how many requests that could be made within a given time frame.
 Currently this is set to 100 per 10 minute period in the staging envoirnment (https://api-staging.bgl360.com.au).

-By any mean if the client makes requests more than the specified X limit, BGL API will return an error response as follows, with status - 429 Too Many Requests..
+By any mean if the client makes requests more than the specified X limit, BGL API will return an error response as follows, with status - **429 Too Many Requests**.

 ```javascript